How to orchestrate complex systems with automation

 While some may not agree that orchestration is automation, when you view automation more as a spectrum with different levels, it makes sense that orchestration has a place in the spectrum.

 Often automation is considered to be only a single task instead of many processes across multiple different systems like orchestration is.
 Still, often each of these processes includes automating tasks without human involvement.
-While it might be a layer on top of automation, at its core, it is automating automation.
+While it might be a layer on top, at its core, it is automating automation.

 Red Hat describes automation as "reducing or replacing human interaction with IT systems and instead using software to perform tasks in order to reduce cost, complexity, and errors."
 Does orchestration reduce or replace human interaction with our systems?
 Yes, we use it to orchestrate systems that would be extremely difficult to do manually.
 Is it using software to perform (many) tasks to reduce cost, complexity, and errors?
 Mostly yes, it is ensuring tasks happen in the correct order to reduce costly production errors.

-With the idea of a spectrum of automation in your mind, where does orchestration sit?
+With the idea of a spectrum of automation in your mind, where does DevOps orchestration sit?

 For example, in a declarative tool, if I wanted 5 EC2 instances when the tool is run, it would try to maintain that state.
 While in a procedural tool, if you wanted 5 EC2 instances and there were 8, you would need to specify that 3 need to be removed.